AmoghJohri/Direct_Mapped_Cache/README.md

 COMPUTER ARCHITECTURE PROJECT
 The team members for the following computer architecture course project constitutes of :
 •Amogh Johri (IMT2017003)
 •Arjun Verma (IMT2017008)
 •Gandharv Suri (IMT2017017)
 Topic:
-Implementing a direct mapped cache in verilog and demonstrating the different hit rates by varying the number of lines/blocks and also by varying the number of words per line/block.
+Implementing a direct mapped cache in verilog and demonstrating the different hit rates by varying the number of lines/blocks and also by varying the number of words per line/block.Implementation highlights:

-Implementation highlights:
 • The cache is built using a multi-dimensional array to implement a matrix of 256 rows (number of blocks/lines) and 16 columns (number of words per block/line).
 • We’ve built a seperate register of size 256 (number of blocks/lines) to store the tags of the